hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 ---

-An `application_server` block supports the following:
+An `application_server_configuration` block supports the following:

 * `instance_count` - (Optional) The number of instances for the Application Server.
 Changing this forces a new resource to be created.